abhiram-s2002/racer/TERMS_OF_SERVICE.md

 - **Court Proceedings**: If arbitration is not available, disputes will be resolved in courts of Kozhikode, Kerala, India
 - **Consumer Disputes**: Consumer disputes may be subject to different resolution procedures
 - **Class Action Waiver**: You agree to resolve disputes individually
+ - **Injunctive Relief**: We may seek injunctive relief to prevent ongoing violations of these Terms, including misuse of protected marks in usernames and listings

 ### 12.3 Class Action Waiver
 You agree to resolve disputes individually and waive any right to participate in class actions, collective actions, or representative proceedings.